 There are also ways for veterans and retirees to get free flu shots.
-Active duty dependents and family members may also be eligible to receive free flu shots as well, depending on availability and other factors.
+Active-duty dependents and family members may also be eligible to receive free flu shots as well, depending on availability and other factors.
 We’ll cover this in a moment.

-Free Flu Shots for US Military Members
+Free Flu Shots for United States Military Members

-The US Military requires its members to receive either the flu shot or the flu mist.
-This includes all members serving on active duty, in the Guard, or in the Reserves.
+The U.S. military requires its members to receive either the flu shot or the flu mist.
+This includes all members serving on active duty, in the Guard or in the reserves.

-- Military hospital or clinic
+- A military hospital or clinic

 - Check with your insurance provider.
 Most insurance companies offer free preventive vaccinations.